 Clearance from Bermuda before sailing home:

-Captains must clear out with the Bermuda officials at RBYC if departing before June 25th.
-If departing on or after June 25th, captains must clear out with Bermuda officials at the Yacht Reporting Center in St. Georges.
+Captains must clear out with the Bermuda officials at RBYC if departing before June 24th.
+If departing after 1400 ADT June 24th, captains must clear out with Bermuda officials at the Yacht Reporting Center in St. Georges.

 All captains must present their